matejsemancik/astral-visuals/README.md

 # astral-visuals

-Audio-reactive visuals for the next Astral party.
+Just some Processing sketches (and maybe audio-reactive visuals for the next Astral party).

-This is work in progress.
-It't kind of my personal Processing playground.

-Next party is TBA (scheduled fall 2018), follow [Soul Ex Machina crew](https://www.facebook.com/SoulExMachinaDnB) for more info.
+Follow [Soul Ex Machina crew](https://www.facebook.com/SoulExMachinaDnB) for more info.